PgBouncer

 Activating PgBouncer with the crunchy_pooler extension

-As the superuser, run this in the database to install the crunchy_pooler extension:
+As superuser, run the following in the database to install the crunchy_pooler extension:

 CREATE EXTENSION crunchy_pooler;

-crunchy_pooler is simple extension which creates a user called crunchy_pooler with access to a single function called user_lookup that allows PgBouncer to authenticate incoming connections.
-Now when a client makes a connection to PgBouncer, it can check whether its credentials are valid by querying Postgres' canonical user store.
+crunchy_pooler is simple extension that creates a user called crunchy_pooler.
+This user has access to a single function called user_lookup that allows PgBouncer to authenticate incoming connections.
+That way, when a client makes a connection to PgBouncer, it can check whether its credentials are valid by querying Postgres' canonical user store.

 Info

-The crunchy_pooler extension must be installed in each database where you want to connect to PgBouncer.
-Otherwise you may receive an error like:
+The crunchy_pooler extension must be installed individually in each database where you want to connect to PgBouncer.
+If crunchy_pooler has not been installed, you may receive an error like:

 failed: FATAL: bouncer config error

-Connect to the database and run: create extension crunchy_pooler; to resolve the error.
+To resolve the error, connect to the database and run: create extension crunchy_pooler;.

 Connecting to PgBouncer